zackpcodes/Job-Source-Resolution/README.md

 ## a)
 - Project stack is composed of a few different technologies.
   - Docker-Compose for orchestration of services.
-  - Front end container built in vannila React.js.
+  - Front end container built in vanilla React.js.
   - Middleware REST API server container (accessed by the React front end) built using Node.js and Express.
   - Database Docker container running latest Postgres image.
   - Google Cloud Compute Instance to host docker containers (Public IP: http://34.125.24.177/)